< Go to Handheld GPS

 As mentioned above, we think this unit is best used for four-season activities, day hikes, fishing, hunting, or other recreational purposes.
 It is not our top choice for long backpacking trips due to its heavier weight.
 We did like the extra mounting options and large screen that makes it the a great option for motor-sport navigation.

-The price tag of $549.99 is very expensive and the one of the downsides of this device.
-Even though it has many great features, it wasn't that much different than the Garmin Oregon 600 or Garmin GPS MAP 64s.
-In addition, the Magellan eXplorist 510 had similar features with a ticket price of only $279.00.
-Even though the Montana has better performance than the eXplorist, we did not think it was worth an extra $150.00.
+$550 is expensive and one of the downsides of this device.
+Even though it has many great features, it wasn't that much different than the Oregon 600t or GPS MAP 64s.
+In addition, the Magellan eXplorist 510 had similar features with a ticket price of only $279.
+Even though the Montana has better performance than the eXplorist, we did not think it was worth an extra $150.
 Overall a great unit with a very high price tag.

 Garmin Montana 680t